Skip to main content

 Performance Results Scale

-The Performance Results Scale defines how learning outcomes are evaluated and reported across the institution.
-This shared scale ensures consistent interpretation of results while still allowing flexibility at the course and assignment level to support meaningful, faculty-aligned assessment.
+The Performance Results Scale is a universal, annual-term setting that provides a clear view of outcome performance and enables aggregation across assessments with different scoring methods.
+It standardizes how learning outcomes are evaluated and reported institution-wide while allowing flexibility at the course and assignment level to support faculty-aligned assessment.

 Define the Institutional Performance Results Scale